Board of Directors

 Service Manager of Adoption, Fostering and Placements, London Borough of Lambeth

 Carolyn is a Designated Doctor for Safeguarding Children within Public Health Wales NHS Trust, and has led on service development relating to health provision for looked after children and adoption across Wales.
 She also acts as a Medical Adviser in Adoption to two local authorities in South Wales.
 She has served on the CoramBAAF Health Group for many years.

-Velou manages the Coram group’s Finance and Resources.
-He is a graduate of Mechanical Engineering and completed his Master of Business Administration on Finance & Information Systems.
-Velou further trained for accountancy and is an affiliate member of the Association of Chartered Certified Accountants (ACCA) UK.
-Velou has 20 years’ experience in the Finance sector, working in managerial positions in different sectors including commerce, industry, education and the voluntary sector.
-Velou has contributed to the development of financial regulations for charities under Statement of Recommended Practices (SORP) to the Charity Commission and is also a member of the HM Revenue & Customs consultation group on VAT reforms for charities.
+Velou Singara manages the Coram Group Finance and Resources.
+Velou is a graduate of Mechanical Engineering and completed his Master of Business administration in Finance and Information Systems.
+Velou has 20 years of Financial sector experience, working in managerial positions in different sectors including commerce, industry, education and the voluntary sector.
+Velou is Qualified by Experience and also a part qualified member of Association of Chartered Certified Accountants in UK.
+Velou has contributed to the development of financial regulations for charities under the Statement of Recommended Practices (SORP) to the charity commission and was a member of the HM Revenue & Customs consultation group on Vat reforms for charities.

 Mel is a criminal defence solicitor who has specialised in representing young and vulnerable defendants.

 Judith is a Child and Adolescent Psychiatrist formerly working at the Tavistock Clinic.
 Judith is also a professor of child mental health in the West Midlands, based at Worcester University.
 In addition she is a psychotherapist and has undertaken clinical outcome studies to explore the better outcomes for abused girls and depressed young people amongst other studies.
 More recently, Judith has consulted to organisations for troubled and abused children and is conducting research on what helps to produce the best outcomes.
 Judith is a trustee and founder of Young Minds.